-The CEO shall present an annual succession plan to the Board of Directors through the Governance and Policy Committee and provide timely updates, should the succession plan change at any time prior to the next annual report of succession.
+The CEO shall present an annual succession plan to the Board of Directors through the Development and Succession Committee and provide timely updates, should the succession plan change at any time prior to the next annual report of succession.

-The CEO shall annually advise the Governance and Policy Committee the designated Vice President, familiar with the Board of Directors' and CEO's issues and priorities, who may act as CEO in the event of unanticipated absences of the CEO.
+The CEO shall annually advise the Development and Succession Committee the designated Vice President, familiar with the Board of Directors' and CEO's issues and priorities, who may act as CEO in the event of unanticipated absences of the CEO.
 The CEO shall ensure the Chair has access to confidential documentation of the succession designation in case of the absence of the CEO.
 With the approval of the Board of Directors the designate shall act in the capacity of CEO until the Board of Directors meets expeditiously to determine a process of CEO selection.

-On an annual basis the CEO shall inform the Board of Directors of the development plans for executive management (Vice Presidents, Chief Financial Officer and Director, Governance and Legal Services.
+On an annual basis the CEO shall inform the Board of Directors, through a report to the Development and Succession Committee, of the development plans for executive management (Vice Presidents, Chief Financial Officer and Director, Governance and Legal Services).
 The CEO shall inform the Board of Directors immediately if there is a change in executive personnel (Vice Presidents, Chief Financial Officer and Director, Governance and Legal Services).